BASLER TURBO CONVERSIONS

 AWI Scientists Discover Possible Meteorite Impact Site

-Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) in Germany, have discovered a possible meteorite impact site during an aerial geological survey mission to study the geological history of Antarctica.
+During their stay at the Princess Elisabeth station, researchers from the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI) in Germany, have discovered a possible meteorite impact site during an aerial geological survey mission to study the geological history of Antarctica.

 A New Discovery